-In 2023 I ran a tour to the Southern Rhone valley, based in Avignon.
+In 2023 and 2025 I ran tours to the Southern Rhone valley, based in the beautiful town of Avignon.

 Château La Nerthe is one of the longest established wine properties in the region with a fascinating history.
-We enjoyed a succinct history of the estate, saw the water source that surrounds the property and visited the beautiful old cellar where we saw hidden rooms that were only discovered in the 1990’s.
+In 2023 we enjoyed a succinct history of the estate, saw the water source that surrounds the property and visited the beautiful old cellar where we saw hidden rooms that were only discovered in the 1990’s.

 We then experienced a fabulous tasting in a private room in the château.
 Three whites and four reds, comprising a couple of Côtes du Rhône and the rest Châteauneuf du Papes.

-We had visited Domaine Grand Veneur in 2013 so it was a huge pleasure to spend a day there.
-We were greeted by owner Christophe Jaume who hosted our visit with characteristic aplomb.
+We had visited Domaine Grand Veneur in 2013 so it was a huge pleasure to visit again.
+In 2023 we were hosted by owner Christophe Jaume.
 We took a quick tour through the winery, but then headed out to the vineyards where Christophe gave us a masterclass in understanding the terroir; the soil, the impact of water stress; the influences on neighbouring Lirac and the cultural influences on that appellation have affected its approach to quality and so much more!
 This was a riveting morning.
+In 2025.
+Jules, a young winemaker was our guide, and gave us a brilliant insight into the family history, impact of climate change on the vineyard and many nuances of the Appellation’s rules!

 La Table d’Alain Jaume gave us an opportunity to taste nine different wines with a four course lunch.
-A wonderful afternoon unfolded as we tucked into a salmon soufflé, slow cooked beef, Comte and St Nectaire cheese and Café Gourmande.
-Paired with an absolutely fabulous array of whites, rosé and reds from the estate.
+A wonderful afternoon unfolded of gastronomy paired with an absolutely fabulous array of whites, rosé and reds from the estate.

 The village of Séguret is the heart of Côtes du Rhône Villages territory, here we visited Domaine de Mourchon.
-Owned by the McKinlay family, we had the pleasure of visiting here back in 2013.
+Owned by the McKinlay family, we had the pleasure of visiting here back in 2013, and it was of course a major feature of our tours in both 2023 and 2025.
 This estate has a wonderful location situated up a hill above the village of Séguret.

 Second generation Kate McKinlay showed us round and it was great to see some of the changes and new developments over the past ten years.
 We took a walk up the hill to take in some simply stunning views and discuss the newly planted vineyard, climate change, hydric stress and many other viticultural matters.